ppy/osu-wiki/news/2025/2025-02-21-osumania-7k-world-cup-2025-finals-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/13026904">tyrcs</a></p>

-Currently, the base of Chinese 7k player is full of fresh blood, many players have shown their promising future.
-Starting from 2025, team China has started to use tryout for selection.
-If a new player with better skill passes the tryout in the future, they can join the team and have fun in MWC.
-Since the patterns in touranment maps are considerably different from those in most ranked maps, players planned to participate in MWC might consider looking beyond ranked maps, playing more tournament maps to improve their stability and accuracy, and to strengthen their weak points.
+Currently, the player base of Chinese 7K players is quite plentiful.
+Many promising new players have been showing their interest in joining the team.
+Starting from 2025, we've prepared tryouts to select players for team China.
+Regardless of a player's tenure, if a new player with promising skills passes the tryouts in the future, they'll be able to join the team and have fun in MWC!

+My tip to new players looking to join the team would be to look beyond ranked maps and play more tournament picks.
+Since the patterning in tournament maps is considerably different from most ranked maps, users willing to join will need to improve their accuracy by playing the kinds of beatmaps they'll be playing in a real tournament.

 </div>